 How do you conduct a family intervention for an alcoholic spouse?

-Interventionists are also there to guide you, answering your questions about treatment options and what the recovery journey might look like.
+Interventionists and addiction specialists are also there to guide you, answering your questions about treatment options and what the recovery journey might look like.
 They can explain the importance of detoxing in a medical setting, ensuring safety and comfort, and offer insights into what your loved one can expect during a typical day in alcohol rehab.
 They are there to connect you with the right resources and to support you and your family every step of the way.

 What should you do when your spouse is resistant to change?

 Many people who achieve sobriety eventually realize they need support to get better.
 If you’ve set clear boundaries, encouraged your loved one to seek help, and shared how their behaviors are impacting you without seeing progress, it may be time to take a closer look at your relationship.
+A persistent drinking problem can put significant strain on both partners and the overall health of the relationship.

 Will your alcoholic spouse ever get better?